jeffgrubb/.NET_Isilon_API/README.md

 # Installation

 Download the code to your local system, and include it as a class library in your solution.
-Set the project dependencies to include the IsilonAPI, so the code builds before your production code.
+Set the project dependencies to include the IsilonAPI, and then include a reference to the library in your production code.

 # Using .NET Isilon API